Coherent Springer theory and the categorical Deligne-Langlands correspondence: Introduction

 Note that the local Langlands correspondence for cuspidal representations of $\GL_n$ and its Levis, is an {\em input} to the above result.
+We do not expect the functor to be an equivalence, see Remark \ref{DL not equivalence}.

-As with Theorem~\ref{third main thm intro} our results here were independently conjectured by Hellmann (see in particular Conjecture 3.2 of~\cite{hellmann}) for more general groups $G$; these result also fit the general categorical form of the local Langlands correspondence formulated by Zhu~\cite{xinwen survey}.
+As with Theorem~\ref{third main thm intro} our results here were independently conjectured by Hellmann (see in particular Conjecture 3.2 of~\cite{hellmann}) for more general groups $G$; these results also fit the general categorical form of the local Langlands correspondence formulated by Fargues-Scholze~\cite{scholze lecture} and Zhu~\cite{xinwen survey}.